mkjanke/ESP-SeeLevel-Test/docs/LevelShifter.md

 This circuit works fairly well at voltages > 12.5 with a 200ohm resistor, >12.0v with a 100ohm.
 Generates read errors at lower voltages.

+Tested with 100ohm resistor, three sensors, one of which was wired with 20ft. of 20ga. wire.

 ![My Image](SeeLevelSensorCircuit.png)